Zita Ajkler

+Career

+Early years and pole vault

-Ajkler began by pole vaulting recreationally, achieved 360 cm in training after 3 months of practice, but never competed in this event.
+Ajkler began by pole vaulting recreationally, achieved 360 cm in training after three months of practice, but never competed in this event.
+She also participated in the television game show Jeux sans frontières in 1994.

+Long jump

 Her first big achievement was in 1998, at the European Athletics Championships in Budapest, where she came in 6th with a personal best of 664 cm.
 She reached 6th place again in Vienna at the indoor European Athletics Championships in 2002.

 Ajkler has competed during two Olympic Games: Sydney 2000 and Athens 2004; she did not reach the finals, however.

 Ajkler competed three times at the World University Games: 1999 - Mallorca, 2001 - Beijing, and 2003 - Daegu (long jump, triple jump, and 4X100-meter relay in all competitions).
 She reached the finals (top 8) in all events.
 Her best result was winning 3rd in 2003 in the long jump.
 Her worst result was getting 7th place in 2001, triple jump.

 In 2004 she injured her left foot before the Games and couldn't recover for 18 months.
 She started to train once more in 2005.
 Four days before her first competition in January 2006, she broke her right ankle.
 She couldn't return with full health after two surgeries at the end of 2007, but still tried to reach the Olympic qualification level in 2008.
 This was set at 665 cm but Ajkler only jumped 645 cm, thus missing her third chance at the Olympics.